piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Updated install instructions (this readme file).
 Corrected an SQL querry error and other minor typos.
 Some cleaning here and there.

+V1.2.2 - 23 Apr 2023
+Last files Update to Zen Cart v1.5.8a.
+Updated instructions in readme files.
+Modification of some SQL queries for database setting.